Long Beach Child Custody Attorney

 - Legal custody.
 This type of custody gives a parent the authority to make major life decisions for the child, such as schooling/education, health and dental care, religious upbringing, and any other relevant issue.

 - Third-Party Custody.
-This kind of custody is granted when giving custody to one of the child's parents would be detrimental to the child's overall wellbeing.
-Custody can be awarded to a grandparent, guardian, family member, relative, or friend.
-However the court cannot appoint this type of guardianship and it must be initiated by the third party in order to be granted custody.
+This kind of custody is granted when giving custody to one of the child's parents would be detrimental to the child's overall well-being.
+Custody can be awarded to grandparents, guardians, family members, relatives, or friends.
+However, the court cannot appoint this type of guardianship, and it must be initiated by the third party in order to be granted custody.

 Custody can be arranged in any combination of joint or sole for both types.
 Courts, however, favor a child maintaining a frequent and meaningful relationship with both parents unless some reason would make this unsafe for the child, such as domestic violence or substance abuse.
 Courts always seek a solution that they believe is best for the child and operate on the basis that both parents have an equal right to custody.
 Courts also do not favor mothers over fathers.